arcnovus/wet-boew-x/packages/wet-boew-react/README.md

 # WET-BOEW-REACT

+## 🚨🚨 DISCLAIMER 🚨🚨

+**This library is in use at several Government of Canada departments; however, it remains an independent, experimental, open source project that is not officially supported or endorsed by the Government of Canada at this time.
+Use at your own risk.**

 ## [**📔 Click here for full documentation**](https://wbr-docs.vercel.app/)

 WET-BOEW-REACT (WBR) is a component library that enables web developers to use the Government